ag2816/TorontoWalks/README.md

 ### Preparation Stage: Gathering Data

 * A more detailed overview of the websites scraped for this project, and what challenges I encountered, can be found here: https://github.com/ag2816/TorontoWalks/blob/master/docs/Web%20Scraping%20Process%20and%20Challenges.md
 * Most of the data was gathered by web-scraping websites with good information about Toronto landmarks (listed above in Sources).
 I used BeautifulSoup for most of it, but the ACOToronto.ca website had a continuous scroll-to-load-more functionality that required the use of Selenium.
-In addition, information on public art works was loaded from Toronto Open Data
+* Public Artwork data was loaded from Toronto Open Data
 * Once the data was gathered, I pushed it through a cleanup pipeline to
   * remove duplicates
   * fix addresses (often incomplete, either with a missing city or Province or with an invalid street number (i.e. 0 Yonge Street, likely entered as a placeholder)).
 When I first tried to get lats and longs, found that a number of sites in York had been geo-coded into New York State